+If you’re wondering where to stay in Bali we have you covered.
 Bali is one of the most popular tourist destinations in Indonesia.
-Whether you want to explore the beaches, are a wildlife enthusiast or a lover of art, Bali is ready to give you the ultimate treat.
+Whether you want to explore the beaches, are a wildlife enthusiast, or are a lover of art, Bali is ready to give you the ultimate treat.
 We just spent the last few weeks exploring the best that Bali has to offer.
-While it’s not the unheard of, exotic destination that it once was it still has a lot to offer visitors.
+While it’s not the unheard-of, exotic destination that it once was it still has a lot to offer visitors.

 Although it’s an island, there are so many regions to travel to.
 Each is great for something specific.
 We found our home in the cultural center of Ubud, but many may find happiness surrounded by other digital nomads in Canggu or partying in Kuta.
 There’s plenty to do in each region with great places to stay.
 So if you’re looking for the best area to stay in Bali, plus where to stay keep reading.
 Don’t forget the best things to do in Bali when you’re done.